influxdata/docs-v2/content/influxdb/v2.3/process-data/manage-tasks/create-task.md

 ### Create a task that references a script

-With InfluxDB Cloud invokable scripts, you can manage scripts, reuse them, and invoke them as API endpoints.
+With InfluxDB Cloud invokable scripts, you can manage, reuse, and invoke scripts as API endpoints.
 You can use tasks to pass script parameters and schedule runs.

 Use the [`/api/v2/tasks` InfluxDB API endpoint](/influxdb/cloud/api/#operation/PostTasks) to create a task